Causal Evidence that Language Models use Confidence to Drive Behavior: Results

+We fit logistic regression models predicting binary abstention from calibrated confidence, instructed threshold, and the same alternative predictors tested in Phase~2 (see Methods, \ref{tab:OCTNEW_GPT-phase3-model-compare}, and Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}D).
+Adding confidence to a threshold-only model more than doubled explained variance (pseudo-$R^2$: $0.11 \rightarrow 0.24$; $\Delta$AIC $= -1953$, $p < 0.001$), whereas alternative predictors added negligibly.
+In the full model, confidence ($|\beta_{\text{std}}| = 1.09$) and threshold ($|\beta_{\text{std}}| = 1.03$) exhibited comparable standardized effect sizes, both substantially larger than RAG ($0.22$), difficulty ($0.05$), or embeddings ($0.11$)(Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}D; see Supplemental Results for full model comparison details).
+These results confirm that Phase~1 confidence retains strong predictive power across all threshold conditions, supporting the operational independence of Stage~1 (confidence formation) and Stage~2 (threshold policy).

+From the fitted coefficients (\ref{tab:OCTNEW_GPT-phase3-coefs}), we derived three interpretable decision parameters (see Methods).
+The \emph{scale} parameter (1.80) reveals that GPT-4o weights its own confidence nearly twice as heavily as instructed thresholds---a 1\% increase in confidence offsets approximately 1.80\% of threshold.
+The \emph{shift} parameter ($-97.6$) indicates strong baseline conservatism, with the model tending to abstain even at confidence levels above threshold, consistent with treating errors as costlier than unnecessary abstentions.
+The \emph{policy temperature} (31.0) indicates a soft, gradual transition rather than a sharp decision boundary.
+At 80\% confidence, the indifference threshold $T_{50}$ is approximately 46\% (Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}E).
+Despite these asymmetric tendencies, the model accurately captured observed abstention rates across all conditions (Figure~\ref{fig:OCTNEW_GPT4o_P4_composite}F).

-Phase 4 demonstrates that abstention behavior in GPT-4o is well captured by a quantitative model in which abstention probability is a joint function of internal confidence representations (Stage 1) and thresholding policies (Stage 2)(see Figure \ref{fig:OCTNEW_GPT4o_P4_composite}E).
-Notably, the strong predictive power of Phase 1 confidence—measured in the absence of threshold instructions—across all Phase 4 threshold conditions indicates that instructed thresholds operate primarily at Stage 2 (thresholding policy) rather than by fundamentally distorting Stage 1 confidence representations.
-However, the systematic overweighting of confidence signals (i.e. scale = 1.80) suggests that threshold instructions influence how confidence is weighted in decisions—though we can't exclude secondary effects on Stage 1 processing whereby threshold instructions subtly alter confidence representations themselves beyond the primary Stage 2 thresholding mechanism.
+Phase~4 thus demonstrates that abstention is well captured by a two-stage model in which pre-decisional confidence (Stage~1) is compared against instructed thresholds (Stage~2).
+The strong predictive power of Phase~1 confidence across all threshold conditions indicates that thresholds operate primarily at Stage~2 without fundamentally distorting Stage~1 representations, though the systematic overweighting of confidence (scale $= 1.80$) suggests threshold instructions may influence how confidence is weighted in decisions.
+Analysis of the continuous Phase~4 abstention confidence provided convergent evidence: threshold shifted the model toward abstention while confidence pulled it back toward answering (see \ref{fig:OCTNEW_GPT_phase3_abstention_conf_heatmap} and Supplemental Results).

-Whilst our primary aim was to characterize the relationship between instructed thresholds, Phase 1 confidence and abstention behavior, for completeness we also analyzed the relationship between these predictors and the underlying driver of abstention behavior: a continuous variable, Phase 4 confidence in the abstention choice (see Figure \ref{fig:OCTNEW_GPT_phase3_abstention_conf_heatmap}).
-Our analyses of abstention confidence demonstrate that instructed threshold shifts the model toward abstention even before the decision boundary is crossed, while confidence pulls it back toward answering --- providing convergent evidence, via a richer signal, for the same underlying mechanism identified in the binary analyses.